-- 1. To what extent have training faculty modeled openness and respect for differences in race, gender, sexual orientation/gender identity, religion and age? - 2.
+- 1. To what extent have training faculty modeled openness and respect for differences in race, sex, sexual orientation, religion and age? - 2.
 To what extent have training faculty treated you with respect and shown concern for your growth as a clinician? - 3.
 To what extent have you seen training faculty modeling appropriate professional behavior with patients? - 4.
 Have you had any experiences in which you have felt treated unfairly by training faculty?